-- 1. Listed in Door Hardware Schedule: Sargent - 2.
+- A. Manufacturer: - 1.
+Listed in Door Hardware Schedule: Sargent - 2.
 Substitutions: Best, Dorma - B. All lock cylinders shall be equipped with 7-pin tumbler interchangeable core lock cylinders.
 The interchangeable core shall be removable by a special control key.
 The control key shall have no cuts in common with grandmaster keys which operate with a shear line completely independent from the shear line of the grandmaster, master, and operating keys.
 All cores shall have a special limited keyway and shall be removable without removing the cylinder, knob, or core housing of any type lock or lockset.
 The removable core shall be instantly interchangeable without modification for use in any lock throughout the system.
 Provide brass construction cores for the construction period.
 Plastic construction cores are not acceptable.
-Construction cores shall remain the property of the hardware supplier and will be returned upon incorporation of the permanent key system. - C. Construct lock cylinder parts from brass/bronze, stainless steel, or nickel silver.
+Construction of the permanent key system. - C. Construct lock cylinder parts from brass/bronze, stainless steel, or nickel silver.